LukeGrahamLandry/franca/docs/comptime.md

 # Metaprogramming in Franca

 Franca allows full compile time execution.
-Anything you can do at runtime, you can do at comptime too.
+Approximately anything you can do at runtime, you can do at comptime too.
 In fact, you have more power at comptime than runtime because you can dynamically generate code to be added to your program.
-I claim our version of this is more powerful than `comptime` in zig, `constexpr` in C++, or `const fn` in Rust.
+I claim my version of this is more powerful than `comptime` in zig, `constexpr` in C++, or `const fn` in Rust.
 In Franca, comptime code is just-in-time compiled to native machine code, following the same calling conventions.
 So you can freely call between JIT and AOT code (even extern-c code written in another language).

-There are exactly two limitations:
+There are some limitations:
   - you can't call pthread_jit_write_protect_np(false) on macos.
     (because you'll make the comptime code itself non-executable)
-  - you can't call fork (starting new threads is fine).
+  - you can't call fork.
     (because the child process won't have the compiler's thread so if you try to call a function that hasn't been compiled yet, it never will be).
+  - you shouldn't spawn new threads, because some indirect calls are converted to shims to break dependency cycles. instead of being compiled when reached, the callee is compiled the first time it's called, and that will break if it happens on a different thread than the rest of the frontend. same for swapping stacks because if you hit a shim, the compiler won't be able to access its thread locals.

+You can do all those things from jitted code just fine, but not from the more malleable state of jitted code running inside the compiler.

 ## Alternative Frontends

 The best example by far is `examples/import_c/ffi.fr`, which is a C11 compiler that outputs binary ir + type info